agentcommunity/AgentInterfaceDiscovery/packages/examples/README.md

 1. Create a new Vercel project pointing to the monorepo root.
 2. Set the **Root Directory** in Vercel's settings to `packages/examples`.
 3. Add your custom domains (e.g., `simple.aid.agentcommunity.org`) to the project.
-4. Commit and push changes to trigger a deployment.
+4. Commit and push changes – Vercel will run `pnpm run build-examples` which regenerates `/public` before upload.